This tutorial shows how to draw a lit match in five steps with illustrated examples and simple explanations for each of them.

 Once you’ve gone over your drawing with darker lines you can color it.
 An easy way to do this is with markers and/or colored pencils.

-- Red/orange for the outer part of the flame
+- Outer part of the flame – orange/red

-- Yellow for the inner part of the flame
+- Inner part of the flame – yellow

 As you can see from the example you don’t need an outline between the red and yellow parts of the flame as not having one there will make it appear lighter and more like actual fire.
 If you’ve defined the split between the two with a very light pencil line (as was suggested) it should pretty much blend into the color.

-Because the match has a fairly simple shape this is a very easy tutorial.
-Hopefully you haven’t had any trouble following along.
+Because the match has a fairly simple drawing one is quite easy.
+Hopefully you haven’t had any trouble following along with the steps.

 As was already suggested if you find making long straight lines difficult you can use a ruler to help you.
 However, if you want to improve your drawing ability it’s better to try without one.